operand/agency/docs/README.md

 AMQP_VHOST
 ```

-More options are possible like setting the heartbeat rate or enabling ssl, if
+You may also customize the full list of options if you provide your own
-you provide your own `AMQPOptions` object when instantiating an `AMQPSpace`.
+`AMQPOptions` object when instantiating an `AMQPSpace`.
 For example:

 ```python
 space = AMQPSpace(